• Skip to main content

 Gochujang Queso

-But how did it taste?
-Gochujang queso is a nicely balanced dip that clings beautifully onto tortilla chips or drizzled over quesadillas.
-It delivers a spicy kick of heat that’s tempered by the richness of the vegan queso, and finishes with a little flourish of umami that makes you want to keep scooping it up.
+This gochujang queso is a nicely balanced dip that clings beautifully onto tortilla chips or drizzled over quesadillas.
+It delivers a spicy kick of heat that’s tempered by the richness of the vegan queso, and adds the perfect amount of umami flavor.

-Back to the queso.
-A couple of years ago I made a vegan quesco blanco dip with full-fat coconut milk and coconut vinegar, with tapioca flour added for stretch and agar to firm it up just enough to a queso consistency.
+A couple of years ago I made a vegan quesco blanco dip with full-fat coconut milk and coconut vinegar, with tapioca flour added for stretch.
 It was startlingly similar in texture and flavor to the dairy-based version I used to eat years ago and missed.
 Since then, I’ve drizzled it over sweet potato quesadillas or scooped it up with tortilla chips, and it’s fantastic.

 Here I’ve combined mashed sweet potato and crushed peanuts with kidney beans and corn, and finished with some crispy sauteed shallot rings, quartered cherry tomatoes, scallions and fresh cilantro.
 A drizzle of the gochujang queso adds a tiny smack of heat that pleasantly builds without burning out your taste buds.